 Self-paced 16-week courses

-As with self-paced 6-month max to finish courses, self-paced 16-week session courses provide both flexibility and independence from having to meet at a specific time and place.
-Your start date and end dates, however, are the same as those of the regular 16-week session.
+Self-paced 16-week session courses start date and end dates are the same as those of the regular 16-week session.

 An advantage of these courses is the extended enrollment period, but you still must finish the course by the session end date.
 Therefore, these courses may be best for those who need to finish their course work within a semester time frame.